RichardlL/Tunnul/README.md

  - **You can join the server!**
  - **Packets Can now be sent using only the Send! macro, with implicit type conversion!**
  - **All types except VarLong can be taken using packet.get_NAME() for dynamically sized, or packet.get::<T>() for static sizes**

+### Latest Comment
+ - Restructured, reducing lines of code from 650 to 350, while adding functionality (only actual code, counted using "cloc")